 Age of the chick at translocation is an important variable that needs to be optimized to allow chicks the longest time possible with their natural parents for species imprinting, transfer of gut flora, and expert parental care without losing the opportunity for the chicks to imprint on, and increase the probability that they will eventually recruit to the translocation site.
 Deguchi et al. (2014) selected albatross chicks that were an estimated 1 month of age (at the onset of the post-guard stage of chick development).
-In addition to thermoregulatory and nutritional benefits, we believe that rearing by parent albatrosses for the first month minimizes the chance that the chicks will imprint on humans, and allows transfer of parents' stomach oil (and possibly unknown species-specific micronutrients or antibodies) to the very young chicks.
+In addition to thermoregulatory and nutritional benefits, rearing by parent albatrosses for the first month is likely to minimize the chance that the chicks will imprint on humans, and allows transfer of parents' stomach oil (and possibly unknown species-specific micronutrients and antibodies) to the very young chicks.

 The decision to move Short-tailed Albatross chicks at immediate post-guard stage was based on the results of Fisher (1971).
-His experiments with Laysan Albatross indicated that birds moved to a new location just prior to fledging returned as breeders to the site of their hatching, whereas chicks moved (and cross-fostered) at one month of age tended to return to their translocation site for breeding.
-The selection of the one month age may be conservative, but the extra hand-rearing time must be weighed against the potential of all the effort being in vain if older chicks that are moved end up returning as breeders to their original hatching site.
+His experiments with Laysan Albatross indicated that birds moved to a new location just prior to fledging returned as breeders to the site where they hatched, whereas chicks moved (and cross-fostered) at one month of age tended to return to breed at the translocation site.
+The selection of an age of one month may be conservative, but the extra hand-rearing time must be weighed against the overall effort, as the success of the translocation depends very much on chicks returning to breed at the new site.
 For the largest albatross species with very long pre-fledging periods, older chicks (2-3 months) could potentially be moved.

-To evaluate appropriate translocation age an experiment has been initiated by the Chatham Island Taiko Trust.
+To evaluate appropriate translocation age, an experiment has been initiated by the Chatham Island Taiko Trust.
 Chatham Albatross chicks were translocated to main Chatham Island in January 2014.
-Initially, 30 chicks were translocated in January 2014 at followed by an additional 20 chicks eight weeks later to help test approximate age of natal site fidelity and imprinting on the translocated site.
-All 50 chicks fledged by May 2014 so rates of return for the two treatment groups may help refine knowledge about the optimal time to translocate surface nesting seabird chicks.
+Initially, 30 chicks were translocated in January 2014, followed by an additional 20 chicks eight weeks later to help test approximate age of natal site fidelity and imprinting on the translocated site.
+All 50 chicks fledged by May 2014, and the return rate of the two treatment groups will be compared.